isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

     -   "hostname-char-set": "[^A-Za-z0-9.-]",
     -   "hostname-char-replacement": ""

-    This enables sanitizing and will omit any character that is not a letter,digit, hyphen, dot or nul.
+    This enables sanitizing and omits any character that is not a letter, digit, hyphen, dot, or null.

-The following configuration will replace anything other than a letter, digit, hyphen, or dot with the letter 'x':
+The following configuration replaces anything other than a letter, digit, hyphen, or dot with the letter 'x':
 ::